atolab/zenoh-web/content/blog/2024-04-30-zenoh-electrode.md

 The _rules_ field itself has sub-fields: _actions_, _flows_, _permission_, _key_exprs_, _interfaces_.
 The values provided in these fields set the explicit rules for the access control:

-- **actions**: supports four different types of messages - _put_, _get_, _declare_subscriber_, _declare_queryable_
+- **actions**: supports four different types of messages - `put`, `get`, `declare_subscriber`, `declare_queryable`
 - **flows**: supports _egress_ and _ingress_
 - **permission**: supports _allow_ or _deny_
 - **key_exprs**: supports values of any key type or key-expression (set of keys) type, eg: `temp/room_1, temp/**` etc. (see [Key_Expressions](https://github.com/eclipse-zenoh/roadmap/blob/main/rfcs/ALL/Key%20Expressions.md))
 - **interfaces**: supports all possible values for network interfaces, eg: lo, lo0 etc.

 For example, in the above config, the default_permission is set to deny and then a rule is added to explicitly allow certain behavior.
-Here, a node connecting via the “lo0” interface will be allowed to “put” and “declare_subscriber” on the “test/demo” key expression for both incoming and outgoing messages.
-However, if there is a node connected via another interface or trying to perform another action (eg: “get”), it will be denied.
+Here, a node connecting via the “lo0” interface will be allowed to `put` and `declare_subscriber` on the `test/demo` key expression for both incoming and outgoing messages.
+However, if there is a node connected via another interface or trying to perform another action (e.g.: `get`), it will be denied.
 This provides a granular access control over permissions, ensuring that only authorized devices or networks can perform allowed behavior.
-More details on this can be found in our access control [RFC](https://github.com/eclipse-zenoh/roadmap/tree/main/rfcs/ALL).
+More details on this can be found in our access control [RFC](https://github.com/eclipse-zenoh/roadmap/blob/main/rfcs/ALL/Access%20Control%20Rules.md).

 # Downsampling